itera-io/terraform-provider-taikun/docs/data-sources/catalog.md

 - `id` (String) The ID of the catalog.
 - `lock` (Boolean) Indicates whether to lock the catalog.
 - `organization_id` (String) The ID of the organization which owns the catalog.
+- `projects` (Set of String) DEPRECATED: List of projects bound to the catalog.

 <a id="nestedatt--application"></a>
 ### Nested Schema for `application`